 Double click the simulation "QM measurement".
 Then choose the simulation "psi1".
-The initial state in this simulation is $|\psi_1\rangle$ .
+The initial state in this simulation is $|\psi_1\rangle$.
 Next, choose "x" (position) and click the button "measure" in the lower middle of the window.
 What is the (approximate) position of the particle measured?
 Set back the simulation to the initial state $|\psi_1\rangle$ and measure the position again.
 Is the particle found at the same position as your first measurement?
 Explain your observation.
-Is this result consistent with your answer to question 13?
+Is this result consistent the particle, what result can we obtain?